manganese/zcash-empirical-analysis/zcash-client/README.md

-# ZCash Docker container
+# Zcash Docker container

-A Docker container running ZCash as a service and exposing the REST API.
+A Docker container running Zcash as a service and exposing the REST API.

 ## Prerequisites